isaacchacon/NgReactivePeoplePickerAngularMaterial/README.md

 [NPM repository](https://www.npmjs.com/package/reactive-people-picker-angular-material)

-This people picker is in abstracted layers, so that you could connect any backend and in theory this people picker should work with any back end.
+This people picker is in abstracted layers, so that you could connect any backend with few code changes to he business class, and in theory this people picker should work with any back end.
 Current back end is a SharePoint 2010 web service (located in [NgSharePointWebServices](https://github.com/isaacchacon/NgSharePointWebServices).
 I think this should work right away with 2013 and, i believe 2016 as well but not 100% sure.
-It could work right away on office 365 / online, but i am unsure.
+It works on SharePoint Online, i already tested it.

 This people picker tries to mimick the way Office 365 / SharePoint online people picker works, to some extent.

-If you ran the attached example, you will learn how to consume this people picker.
+Please see the app if you want to completely examine / learn how to consume this people picker.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2)

 ### Features:

 - No postback / flickering.
 - It is made utilizing the reactive forms from angular.
 - It will work with mouse and / or keyboard arrows to select the people from the drop down list, and hit enter (or click) to make a selection .
 - Resolves the entity at page load to see if the entity is still valid or not
 - Currently the back end searches by email, login account, or display name, so it is a very powerful search.
-- It implements angular material (2+ ) components, which were still in beta a few days ago - use with caution.
+- It implements angular material (2+ ) components.
-- Implements the progress bar from material design , so that it let's people know when the picker is busy looking up someone.
+- Implements the progress bar from material design , so that it let's people know when the picker is busy making a service call.
-- Implements the autocomplete from material design, very nice control!
+- Implements the autocomplete from material, very nice control!
-- Implements tooltips with the mdtooltip from material design, though you may want to customize the css (it's not the best as of now).
+- Implements tooltips with the mdtooltip from material design.
 - It will try to resolve the person on the blur event.
 - Implements an output event "onPeoplePicked"
-- current backend retrieves entries from user information list ( this is the backend project, located in [NgSharePointWebServices](https://github.com/isaacchacon/NgSharePointWebServices). )
+- current backend retrieves entries from user information list (/_catalogs/userinfo) ( this is the backend project, located in [NgSharePointWebServices](https://github.com/isaacchacon/NgSharePointWebServices). )
-- Utilizes angular material and angular 4+

 ### Screenshots: